Courses and specialist areas

 The Informatics lecture courses are worth either 10 or 20 credit points (nominally equivalent to 100 or 200 hours' student effort).
 Most courses in Informatics are 10 credit points but some 20 point courses are available to MSc students.
 You can take a maximum of four 20 point courses, again you do not have to take any.

 Students are required to be registered for exactly 180 credit points at all times (no more and no less), divided as follows:

-The IRR and IRP courses introduce you to the research activity specific to your specialist area.
+The IRR and IPP courses introduce you to the research activity specific to your specialist area.
 Informatics Research Review gives you an opportunity to survey literature on a particular topic within your specialist area.
 Informatics Research Proposal allows you to build towards your summer research project.
-The IRR course has a simple PASS/FAIL grade.
-IRP is graded with a numerical mark, just as with the taught courses.
+Both IRR and IPP are graded with a numerical mark, just as with the taught courses.